djh1997/proj324/initial ideas.md

 # stage criteria

-these are the criteria I would like to meet to feel as thought I have ached a successful project
+These are the criteria I would like to meet to feel as thought I have ached a successful project.

 stage | name                        | description
 ----- | --------------------------- | ----------------------------------------------